Submitting Your FYS Choices

 Click on course numbers for course descriptions and, if available, a link to the faculty member’s webpage.
 NB: changes and updates to FYS offerings are made directly on the First-Year Seminar webpage and the course schedule.

 As you browse through FYS titles and course descriptions, be sure to note the class time each FYS is offered.
 You can check the course time by clicking on “View Course schedule” from the course description page.
 As you consider the FYS sections in which you are interested, be sure your (8) choices will not conflict with athletic, extracurricular, or other commitments.

-Once you have read more about the available FYS sections, login to insideWheaton and complete the FYS Preference Form, which is due by June 1st.
+Once you have read and learned more about the available FYS sections, login to insideWheaton and complete the FYS Preference Form, which will be due JUNE 1st.
 You will be asked to list 8 FYS sections that you would be interested in taking—with the understanding that you can be placed in any one of your 8 choices.
 Therefore, be thoughtful about your choices.
 Once you are placed in your First-Year Seminar your placement cannot be changed.

 Some tips for choosing FYS sections:

 1.)
 Choose FYS sections that allow you to explore your interests and passions.
 Although it doesn’t need to do so, your FYS can help you explore a potential area of intellectual interest.
 You can also simply choose FYS sections about topics that intrigue you.

 2.)
 Don’t be afraid of topics that seem different from what you’ve studied in high school.
 College is different from high school, and your FYS provides an opportunity to explore new ideas, new topics, and new disciplines.